patdeg/demo-aws/README.md

 Now, copy the ARN for the Topic, and enter it in the S3 Events settings under the Properties menu of your bucket.

+# Set up Access Rights

+Follow the guidance at https://aws.amazon.com/premiumsupport/knowledge-center/elastic-beanstalk-s3-bucket-instance/ to authorize your Elastic Beanstalk application to read/write data to your s3 bucket.

 # Test the processing

 You can now process data.